bbfrederick/rapidtide/README.md

 and/or hyperoxic gas challenges to really boost your signal to noise.
 So there are lots of times when you might want to do this type of correlation analysis.

+More recently, inspired by Henning Voss' paper on hypersampling of cardiac signals in fMRI, we developed a method to extract and clean cardiac waveforms from fMRI data, even when the fMRI TR is far too long to properly sample cardiac waveforms.
+This cardiac waveform can then be to track the pulsatile cardiac pressure wave through the brain in somewhat the same way that we track the LFO signals.
+Among other things, this allows you to get cardiac waveforms during scans even when either 1) you didn't use a plethysmograph, or 2) you did, but the recording was of poor quality, which happens more than you might think.

 [*] "random" in this context means "determined by something we don't have any information about" - maybe EtCO2 variation, or sympathetic nervous